-The one-year warranty coverage begins on the date you take possession of your unit and ends on the day before the first anniversary of this date.
-For example, if your home's date of possession is September 1, 2023, the one-year warranty begins on September 1, 2023 and ends on August 31, 2024.
+The one year warranty coverage begins on the date you take possession of your unit and ends on the day before the first anniversary of this date.
+For example, if your home's date of possession is April 1, 2016, the one year warranty begins on April 1, 2016 and ends on March 31, 2017.

-The one-year warranty provided by the Builder and backed by Tarion:
+The one year warranty provided by the Builder and backed by Tarion:

-- Requires that your home is constructed in a workman-like manner and free from defects in material: - Ensures your home is fit for habitation; - Protects your home against Ontario Building Code violations; - Ensures your home is free of major structural defects.
+- Requires that your home is constructed in a workman-like manner and free from defects in material; - Ensures your home is fit for habitation; - Protects your home against Ontario Building Code violations; - Ensures your home is free of major structural defects.

-Knowing what the one-year warranty does not cover in your suite is just as important as knowing what is does cover.
+Knowing what the one year warranty does not cover in your suite is just as important as knowing what is does cover.
 The following are some examples of what is and is not warrantable:

-FIRST YEAR WARRANTY - WHAT'S COVERED AND NOT COVERED ITEM COVERED NOT COVERED Walls/Ceilings Shrinkage cracks due to settlement, and nail pops.
+IRST YEAR WARRANTY - WHAT'S COVERED AND NOT COVERED

+ITEM COVERED NOT COVERED Walls/Ceilings Shrinkage cracks due to settlement, and nail pops.
 As a courtesy, we will repair any shrinkage cracks and nail pops once within the one-year period.
 Repairs do not include repainting or replacing upgrades.
 Doors Warped or ill-fitting interior doors.
 Note that normal shrinkage and expansion due to humidity levels will occur and will usually correct itself in the first year.
-Electrical Defects in materials or installation of wiring, light switches, duplex outlets, electrical panel and breakers.
-The addition of breakers or circuits or any alterations to the electrical system by the homeowner voids this warranty.
+Electrical Defects in materials or installation of wiring, light switches, duplex outlets, electrical panel and breakers The addition of breakers or circuits or any alterations to the electrical system by the homeowner voids this warranty item.
 Plumbing Defects due to materials or improper installation for all copper piping, drains, soldered joints and shut-off valves.
-Plumbing blockages caused by homeowners.
-Ventilation Performance of the kitchen hood fan and bathroom fan(s), provided the fans/filters have been kept free of grease and dirt build-up.

-FIRST YEAR WARRANTY - WHAT'S COVERED AND NOT COVERED (CON'D) ITEM COVERED NOT COVERED Appliance Appliances are directly warranted by the manufacturers' warranty.
+Plumbing blockages caused by homeowners Ventilation Performance of the kitchen hood fan and bathroom fan(s), provided the fans/filters have been kept free of grease and dirt build-up.
+Appliances Appliances are directly warranted by the manufacturers' warranty.
 Homeowners must deal with the manufacturer directly.
 Common Areas Common elements and exclusive use common elements (as defined by the Declarations) are not covered under your individual suite warranty.
 Common area deficiencies should be addressed to the Board of Directors via the Property Manager.

-F.3 THE TWO-YEAR WARRANTY
+F.3 THE TWO YEAR WARRANTY

-The two-year warranty provided by the Builder and backed by Tarion covers:
+The two year warranty provided by the Builder and backed by Tarion covers:

-- Defects in material (including common element windows, doors and caulking), or defects in work that result in water penetration into the building envelope; - Defects in work or materials in the electrical, plumbing and heating delivery and distribution systems; - Defects in work or materials which result in the detachment, displacement or deterioration of exterior cladding (such as brickwork, aluminum or vinyl siding); - Violations of the Ontario Building Code affecting health and safety (including, but not limited to, violation relating to fire safety and the structural adequacy of the home); and - Major structural defects.
+- Water penetration through the basement of a foundation wall; - Defects in material (including common element windows, doors and caulking), or defects in work that result in water penetration into the building envelope; - Defects in work or materials in the electrical, plumbing and heating delivery and distribution systems;

+- Defects in work or materials which result in the detachment, displacement or deterioration of exterior cladding (such as brickwork, aluminum or vinyl siding); - Violations of the Ontario Building Code affecting health and safety (including, but not limited to, violation relating to fire safety and the structural adequacy of the home); and - · Major structural defects.